JoseSachango/seo-code-refactor/README.md

 * When working with tags that have the same style properties it's a good idea to give them all a similiar class attribute.
 This makes  using the CSS selectors more convenient.

-* Application's links all function correctly.

-* Application's CSS selectors and properties are consolidated and organized to follow semantic structure.

-* Application's CSS file is properly commented.